 - 1,4-dioxane – This is a tricky one that shows up in a lot of soaps and shampoos for babies, particularly the ones that are marketing as being “tear-free.”
 It’s linked to cancer, reproductive issues, as well as kidney and liver damage.

 - Formaldehyde – Formaldehyde is a known carcinogen.
-It is definitely something that you want to avoid as an ingredient is baby’s soap and shampoo.
+It is definitely something that you want to avoid as an ingredient in baby’s soap and shampoo.

 Buying baby-friendly soaps

-With how common some of the potentially harmful ingredients in soaps and shampoos can be, it can feel like it’s difficult to find one that’s safe to use on your baby.
+Considering how common some of the harmful ingredients in soaps and shampoos can be, it can be a challenge to find safe soap and shampoo for your baby.

 Here are a couple of my favorite baby-safe shampoos and soaps: